 - MemSQL Version: 5.7.4 or newer

-- MariaDB Client Version: Currently, no official MySQL clients support Kerberos/GSSAPI authentication.
-However, specific MariaDB clients do support Kerberos, and they are compatible with MemSQL.
-You can use any of the following ODBC, Java/JDBC, or C++ clients to authenticate MemSQL users:
+- MariaDB Client Version: Currently, no official MySQL clients support Kerberos/GSSAPI authentication; however, specific MariaDB clients do support Kerberos, and they are compatible with MemSQL.
+See Client Driver Downloads for the ODBC, JDBC, and C++ clients that you can use to authenticate MemSQL users.

 - MariaDB GSSAPI Authentication Plugin: In addition to a MariaDB client or connector, you must also have the GSSAPI Authentication Plugin available on the connecting machine.
 The plugin is then referenced in the connection string when connecting with a client or connector.
 The GSSAPI plugin is packaged with the MariaDB database software itself, so you must download one of the stable or prerelease versions here.
 Once downloaded, the plugin is located in a path such as

 mariadb-<version>/pluginfor Unix/Linux, or

 mariadb-<version>\lib\pluginfor Windows.
 For more information about the plugin, see the MariaDB documentation.